Return To Campus Plan

 All those under specialist care are highly recommended to complete of information release form and give chronic care continuation form to their specialist to complete fax to health services so that we may better serve you and meet your chronic care needs.

 At times we may need to work with another office on campus such as Disability Services, Counseling Center, Residential Life, and Dining Services for particular needs.
 We do recommend getting a primary care provider in Nashville if you need frequent office visits to manage your health, and there are several close to campus.
+If you need a referral or recommendation, please let us know.

 The patient is responsible for getting the serum vials to and from the LU Health Center and for making appointments to receive allergy shots.
 Students must have an office visit with our Nurse Practitioner prior to initiative shots in our clinic.
 It is required that anyone getting an allergy shot stay 30 minutes afterward for monitoring, check with a nurse before leaving and have their own EpiPen.